 You don't need a special licence to drive most motorhomes in New Zealand.
 Your standard Class 1 car licence allows you to drive a motorhome with a gross vehicle mass (GVM) of up to 6000kg.

-When buying a motorhome, you’ll want to insure it against any accidental damage.
+When buying a luxury motorhome in NZ, you’ll want to insure it against any accidental damage.
 Many car insurers do not cover motorhomes.
 Most owners choose to insure their motorhomes with specialists who focus solely on motorhome owner's insurance.

 The two motorhome specialist insurers in New Zealand are Covi and Star Insurance.
 When choosing an insurance company, be sure to shop around and read insurance policies carefully to see if they cover what you require.